AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 * 1c.
 The given category is invalid.
   * 1c1.
 FINDvisor shows an error message and requests for a valid category from the user.
-  * 1c2.
-User enters new category with keywords.
-  * 1c3.
-Steps 1c1 - 1c2 are repeated until the category given by the user is valid.

-    Use case resumes at step 2.
+    Use case resumes at step 1.

 **Use case: Delete a person**